SFDO-Tooling/Snowfakery/docs/index.md

 .. note::
 `fields` or `friends` declared in the macros listed later override those listed earlier. `fields` or `friends` declared in the Object Template override those declared in macros.

+### Debug

+The `debug` function can be used to output values to your command line for debugging.
+Specifically, it outputs the value to `stderr`.

 ## Define Variables

 To generate a value shared by multiple templates, create a variable with `var`.